Skip to main content

 Never miss an airport announcement

 Similar to the conference scenario, it’s likely that we will no longer be reliant on those often hard-to-understand announcements when waiting for our flights at an airport gate.
-Each gate could maintain its own Auracast, in as many languages as the airport or airline chooses to provide.
+Each gate could maintain its own Auracast broadcast(s), in as many languages as the airport or airline chooses to provide.
 This was the scenario the Bluetooth SIG used to demo Auracast for CES 2024 attendees.

 Better assisted listening

-If you think those airport announcements can be hard to understand as someone without any hearing impediments, imagine what they’re like for someone who needs help in that department!
+If you think those airport announcements can be hard to understand as someone without any hearing impediments, imagine what they’re like for someone who needs help in that department.

 Auracast could be used in a wide variety of situations: Public transit, sporting events, movie theaters, concerts, and even shopping malls, are all places where those who have trouble with traditional, powered speaker-based or P.A. systems, could receive their own personal version of important information.